Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Workshop participants learning goal-setting formats

-he standout feature is the single-sentence goal explanation requirement.
+The standout feature is the single-sentence goal explanation requirement.
 This simplistic approach ensures goals are reasonable and understandable.

-9. Goals & Objectives Alignment Worksheet
+9. For Goals & Objectives Alignment: Track and Align

-Goals and Objectives Template
+Goals and Objectives Template with Self-Assessment

 This specialized worksheet focuses on the critical distinction between goals and objectives while ensuring alignment with larger organizational priorities.
 The built-in self-assessment component makes it particularly valuable for ensuring strategic coherence.